eight04/node_vm2/README.rst

    with VMServer() as server:
       with VM(server=server) as vm:
-         # now the vm is created in your new server
+         # now the vm is created in a new server
          print(vm.run("1 + 2 + 3"))

 API reference